Young Carers in Wales

 Over the Christmas period and beyond

 Every Christmas morning at least 11,000 young carers will wake up in Wales.
 Unlike other children and young people their age this special day can bring extra challenges and chores.
 Tasks can include anything from cooking the turkey to wrapping their own presents, as well as completing their usual day to day jobs to support the family member they care for.
-1 in 5 young carers describe Christmas to be a ‘sadder’ or ‘tougher’ time than the rest of the year.
+1 in 5 young carers describe Christmas as a ‘sadder’ or ‘tougher’ time than the rest of the year.

-Barnardo's has and will continue making Christmas as enjoyable as possible for young carers as well as providing regular respite throughout the year.
+Barnardo's has and will continue making Christmas as enjoyable as possible for young carers aswell as providing regular respite throughout the year.
 Ceri cares for her brother Tom, who is Autistic.
 “Barnardo’s gives me a break from the struggles at home and the opportunity to make friends with people that understand what my life is like.
-There are lovely project workers who support me and organise fun trips – last year at Christmas we watched the panto and visited the magical Winter Wonderland
+There are lovely project workers who support me and organise fun trips – last year at Christmas we watched the panto and visited the magical Winter Wonderland"

-Ensure that young carers receive the same rights as those they care for
+Ensure that young carers' receive the same rights as those they care for

-Activities» Carry out assessments of young carers support needs
+Activities» Carry out assessments of young carers' support needs

 » Advocate on behalf of the young carers we are working with giving them a voice on their own care and support needs

 » Work with other providers to ensure that young carers can access other services that will promote their well-being

 Success will be measured by care leavers acknowledging that they are aware of their entitlements as carers and that they feel their rights are being recognised